Skip to content

 What Is the Canada Workers Benefit (CWB)?

 The Canada Workers Benefit (CWB) is a refundable tax credit offered by the federal government to help people earning a modest income through work.
-It replaced the Working Income Tax Benefit in 2019, expanding eligibility and increasing the financial support available to workers and families.
+It replaced the Working Income Tax Benefit in 2019, expanding eligibility and increasing the financial support available to workers and families—including those holding Work Permits.

 At its core, the program rewards employment by helping low-wage earners keep more of their income.
-It’s meant for individuals and families who are part of the workforce but still face financial pressure from rising living costs or limited work hours.
+It’s meant for individuals and families who are part of the workforce but still face financial pressure from rising living costs or limited work hours, including those on a Bridging Open Work Permit.

 The benefit has two parts.
 The basic amount is available to qualifying workers, while the disability supplement adds extra assistance for anyone approved for the Disability Tax Credit (DTC).
 Together, these amounts either reduce your taxes or increase your refund.